Ravencrest-01/CrowdSourced-Disaster-Relief/README.md

 - **MongoDB** 🍃 - NoSQL database for storing reports.
 - **Mongoose** 🔗 - ODM for MongoDB.

+### **Payment Gateway**
+- For the payment gateway sandbox.
+I have used the sprite api as it provides free of cost payment gateway sandbox for developers.
 ---

 ## **💻 Running the Project Locally**